openedx/course-discovery/docs/decisions/0005-salesforce-integration.rst

 Old Publisher: Course Discovery frontend integrated with the Discovery IDA

-New Publisher: publisher-frontend repository, microfrontend written in React using Discovery APIs
+New Publisher: frontend-app-publisher repository, microfrontend written in React using Discovery APIs

 Context
 -------